-Poultry includes all domestic fowl and game birds and domestic fowl, including domestic laying hens as defined in section 23-2.1.4., Definitions, raised in captivity.
+Poultry includes all domestic fowl and game birds raised in captivity.

 Treatment or adequate treatment means the responsible handling or transportation of animals in the person's ownership, custody or charge, appropriate for the age, species, condition, size and type of the animal.